 MilliBit, also known as mBTC, is a fraction of a Bitcoin.
 One thousandth, or 0.001, of a Bitcoin to be exact.
 Its price as of this writing?
-An extremely attainable $3.64.
-But why should you buy MilliBit?
+An extremely attainable $48.
+But why should you buy MilliBit (mBTC) amounts?

 A currency you can relate to

-Let’s face it, when the rate of Bitcoin is more than 3000 times that of a US Dollar, it’s hard to relate to it as a useable currency.
-After all, your brain is unlikely to calculate that a tube of toothpaste costs 0.0015 BTC, or that you owe your friend 0.002 BTC for the fancy latte and croissant she bought you.
+Let’s face it, when the rate of Bitcoin is over than 45,000 times that of one US Dollar, it’s hard to relate to it as a useable currency.
+After all, your brain is unlikely to calculate that a tube of toothpaste costs 0.00005 BTC, or that you owe your friend 0.00025 BTC for the fancy latte and croissant she bought you.

 A gateway to investing

-While thinking of cryptocurrency in terms of MilliBit rather than Bitcoin puts it in a context that’s more useable, that shouldn’t discredit Bitcoin as an investment.
+While thinking of cryptocurrency in terms of MilliBit or mBTC rather than Bitcoin or BTC puts things in a context that’s more approachable, that shouldn’t discredit Bitcoin as an investment.
 As Bitcoin continues to gain legitimacy and value, it has become a way to invest money for the future.
 But even as an investment, one need not buy a whole Bitcoin.
 For people with limited funds, a MilliBit—or several—is the perfect way to dip your toes in the crypto waters.
 MilliBits allow users to invest only what they feel comfortable with, rather than committing to Bitcoin in whole denominations.